 Understand your traffic

-Before these strategies can be implemented, cities need to understand their traffic by collecting data, measuring traffic and analysing the current traffic situation.
-An example of this is to measure the number of people that are traveling by different modes of transport and analyse if other forms of transportation could be more effective.
+Before these strategies can be implemented, cities need to understand their traffic by collecting data, measuring the traffic, and analyzing the current traffic situation.
+An example of this is to measure the number of people that are traveling by different modes of transport and analyze if other forms of transportation could be more effective.
 Another example is counting the percentage of individual trips in order to measure the most efficient way to transport as many people as possible.
 Then set realistic and ambitious goals that help drive the transport mode shift.

 Drive the transport mode shift

 One way to help drive the transport mode shift is to create disincentives for cars in certain areas in the city that are especially vulnerable to heavy congestion or where traffic emissions are particularly high.
 An effective way of doing this is steering traffic away from these areas with the use of a traffic management system and creating so-called “low emission zones”.

-Another way to drive the modal shift is to provide convenient, efficient, affordable and appealing alternatives.
-Cities should look to invest in and prioritise alternative forms of transport infrastructure and ensure multi-modal network connectivity.
+Another way to drive the modal shift is to provide convenient, efficient, affordable, and appealing alternatives.
+Cities should look to invest in and prioritize alternative forms of transport infrastructure and ensure multi-modal network connectivity.
 The best way of doing that is to pursue a combination of several different transport options that best suits the city.

 Alternative forms of mobility

-Providing micro mobility solutions is an effective way of driving the modal shift of transport.
-For instance, cycling is a great alternative mode of transportation for many cities because it comes with the added health benefits as well as being a close to zero emission transport option.
+Providing micro-mobility solutions is an effective way of driving the modal shift of transport.
+For instance, cycling is a great alternative mode of transportation for many cities because it comes with added health benefits as well as being a close to zero-emission transport option.
 Cities should try to make cycling more attractive by focusing on making it safer and more convenient.
-Using traffic management systems to prioritise cyclists at traffic lights (also known as the Green Wave) is one of many great incentives.
+Using traffic management systems to prioritize cyclists at traffic lights (also known as the Green Wave) is one of many great incentives.
 Making smart changes in infrastructure, such as reusing car lanes as bike lanes can help make cyclists feel safer on the roads, leading to more people choosing to travel by bike.